SS6080 - Gender and Education (2019/20)

 At the end of the module, students will be able to:

-- Analyse and locate historical and current educational issues in relation to wider debates in gender studies
+• Analyse and locate historical and current educational issues in relation to wider debates in gender studies and other critical theories in education

-- Understand the importance of educational research and ethnographic methods to explore gender relations and issues of inequality within educational contexts and professional practice
+• Understand the importance of educational research and qualitative methods to explore gender relations and issues of inequality within educational contexts

-Adams, Rachel and D Savran (eds) (2002) The Masculinity Studies Reader, Blackwell
+Adams, Rachel and D. Savran (eds) (2002) The Masculinity Studies Reader.
+London: Blackwell.

 Butler, J. (2004).
 Undoing Gender, New York and Oxfordshire: Routledge.